Crazy-Crew/CrazyDocs/docs/plugins/crazyenchantments/index.md

 </a>

 ### Bugs / Issues
-Have a issue or bug?
+Have an issue or found a bug?
 Go to the [issues tab](https://github.com/Crazy-Crew/CrazyEnchantments/issues) to submit an issue.
 Please describe in detail what the issue is.

 ### Feature Requests
 https://github.com/Crazy-Crew/CrazyEnchantments/discussions/categories/features